 Maintain a Mentally Healthy Workplace

-If you are anything like us, we constantly seek ways to maintain a mentally healthy balance between work and the rest of our life.
+If you are anything like us, you constantly seek ways to maintain a mentally healthy balance between work and the rest of your life.

 Heads Up! is a fantastic free resource for folks looking to improve or manage mental health at work.
 Developed by the Mentally Healthy Workplace Alliance and beyondblue, Heads Up calls on business leaders to make a commitment and start taking action in their workplaces.